Help & FAQ

 Chorus America will strongly prioritize diversity of perspectives and lived experience in its selection of review panelists, including but not limited to diversity of race, gender, identity, sexual orientation, age, ability, and religion.
 Applications from each region will be reviewed by panelists both from their own region, and those from other regions.

-I'm interested in helping to review applications.
+I'm interested in reviewing applications.
 Is there an opportunity for me?

 We are currently seeking diverse members of the music education and broader community who are interested in serving as review panelists for this program.
 An honorarium will be provided for review panelist service.
-See more information on being a review panelist here and complete a nomination form by Friday, December 10 to be considered.
+See more information on becoming a review panelist here and complete a nomination form by Tuesday, December 5 to be considered.

 If my application is declined, will I be notified?
 How can I receive feedback?

-All applicants will receive a status update in early April, including projects that will not be funded.
+All applicants will receive a status update in late March 2024, including projects that will not be funded.
 We anticipate receiving many more quality applications than we are able to fund.

 We can share the scores from your application, along with anonymous reviewer feedback.
 We encourage you to reach out to us to better understand why your application was declined.
 To contact staff, please schedule a time to meet with the grants team here.